locationtech/geomesa/docs/user/upgrade.rst

 GeoMesa 1.4 is compiled against GeoTools 18.0 and GeoServer 2.12.
 When upgrading GeoServer instances, it's usually best to start over with a new GeoServer data directory.
-If you upgrade GeoMesa in an existing GeoServer instance that has run GeoMesa 1.3.x or earlier, you will need to delete any existing GeoMesa store configurations and re-create them through the GeoServer UI.
+If you upgrade GeoMesa in an existing GeoServer instance that has run GeoMesa 1.3.x or earlier, layers will still work but you will not be able to edit any existing GeoMesa stores.
+In order to edit stores, you will need to delete them and re-create them through the GeoServer UI.
 Alternatively, you may edit the GeoServer ``datastore.xml`` files (located in the GeoServer data directory) to match the new GeoMesa data store parameters (described below).
 In particular, you will need to add a ``namespace`` parameter that matches the workspace of the GeoServer store.

 Data Store Parameters
 ---------------------